They are back – Woodlands Pioneer Fundays these school holidays.

-People can try their hand at butter churning, corn shucking and a host of new skills.
+People can try their hand at old skills like corn shucking and a host of other activities.
 Lord and Lady Black, both locals, will be there again with their Victorian games, including quoits and pick-up-sticks.
-Calligraphy expert Marian Riddell, from Gordonton, will be on site teaching the time-honoured art of handwriting – for all ages.

-The established gardens at Woodlands are always worth a walk, and of course, the historic house is open for all to enjoy.
+The established gardens at Woodlands are always worth a stroll through, and of course, the historic house is open for all to enjoy.

 “The Woodlands Estate is beautiful, it’s wonderful to see it coming alive with a celebration of things from the past.
 People can bring a picnic or enjoy lunch at Prof’s Cafe.
 We hope to see you there.”

-• Pioneer Fundays kicks off on Tuesday 1 October to Thursday 3 October, from 10am to 2pm at Woodland’s Estate, Whitikahu Rd, Gordonton.
+• The Pioneer Fundays are from Tuesday 20 April, Wednesday 21 and Thursday 22 April, 10am to 2pm at Woodland’s Estate, Whitikahu Rd, Gordonton.

 There will be speedy sack racers –